 The seeds are tiny, notice little white specks inside the green husk.
 This is where the flower bloomed and now the seed is maturing waiting to be harvested.

-One you gather all the seeds let them air dry before storing.
-I store seeds in envelopes inside a wooden box.
+One you gather all the seeds let them air dry before storing then place seeds in envelopes.

-Basil seeds are a bit tedious to gather.
-You’ll need a set of patience and don’t get discouraged if you’re not able to gather every single seed.
+Basil seeds are a bit tedious, you’ll need a set of patience and don’t get discouraged if you’re not able to gather every single seed.